 The diver wears an old fashioned heavy metal helmet.
 Men have to physically pump air through a pipe so he can breathe underwater.

 Somehow the diver also managed to catch a fish while he was underwater.

 Southend In The 1940s

 “Funfair At Southend (1940)”

 This British Pathé film from the 1940 (possibly 1947) shows adults and children enjoying the rides at Southend’s funfair.

 British Movietone captured this amusing footage of somewhat bewildered and unhappy toddlers being paraded as part of a beauty show.
 The judges were Mr and Mrs Lupino Lane.

 Lupino Lane is now largely forgotten.
-But he was once a famous theatre manager, actor and director known for The Love Parade (1929), Who’s Your Father (1935) and The Maid of the Mountains (1932).
+But he was once a famous theatre manager, actor and director.
+His wife Violet Blythe was a well known music hall actress and singer.

 Southend In The 1950s

 British Pathé visited the 1951 Southend Carnival.
 They filmed the giant figures, decorated floats and the large numbers of young children taking part in the fancy dress competition.
 It was won by John Porter, who dressed as a soldier.